Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Performance of repeater-assisted cellular massive MIMO

 \section{Performance of repeater-assisted cellular massive MIMO}

-To assess the potential of \ac{RA-MIMO} systems, we show performance comparisons between \ac{RA-MIMO}, ordinary massive \ac{C-MIMO}, and densely deployed \ac{D-MIMO} systems.
-We here consider uplink multi-user \ac{MIMO} transmission, where either a massive \ac{MIMO} array located at the base station (as in the first two cases) or distributed \acp{AP} (in the last case) receive uplink data from multiple users, whereas the repeaters are located at the same positions as the \ac{D-MIMO} \acp{AP}.
-For simplicity, the numerical results herein disregard interactions between the repeaters.
-Furthermore, the uplink \ac{SINR} after the uplink combiner is used as the performance metric, and unless otherwise stated, conventional \ac{MMSE} combining with perfect \ac{CSI} is assumed.
-Table \ref{tab:sim_setup} summarizes the assumptions used in the simulation setup, and Fig.~\ref{fig:sim:positions} illustrates the deployment.
-Only a single snapshot of the terminal positions is depicted for the sake of illustration.
+After elaborating on how to implement repeaters to act as active scatterers we here aim to show the potential of \ac{RA-MIMO}, comparing it to massive \ac{C-MIMO}, small cells, and densely deployed \ac{D-MIMO}, which serves as a benchmark for ideal performance, e.g. assuming no synchronization issues or other impairments.
+We consider multi-user \ac{MIMO} transmission, where either a massive \ac{MIMO} array located at the base station (first two cases) or distributed \acp{AP} (last two cases) receive uplink data from multiple terminals, whereas the repeaters in \ac{RA-MIMO} are located at the same positions as the \acp{AP} in the last two cases.
+For simplicity, the results disregard interactions between repeaters, however, the maximum amplification gain is chosen such that the system becomes stable without positive feedback (using the criteria in \cite{larsson2024stability}).
+The \ac{SINR} after the uplink combiner is used as performance metric, with conventional \ac{MMSE} combining and perfect \ac{CSI} assumed unless otherwise stated. {\Acp{CDF} based on both channel distributions and user locations are generated, using 100,000 realizations.
+The terminals are randomly positioned in each realization.
+For the \ac{AP} selection in the small cell scenario, a greedy strategy leveraging the Hungarian algorithm to optimize total signal strength across all terminals is used.